-A few months ago, I was diagnosed with Heart Failure and my world fell apart.
+A few months ago, I was diagnosed with Heart Failure, and my world fell apart.
 I was annoyed, confused, scared and in denial.
 I had loads of concerns, which I wrote about in this post:

 I was sure The Bimblers would have to stop.
-I mean, Bridget suffers from Severe Rheumatoid Arthritis, I have Fibromyalgia, Asthma and now Heart Failure, so how in god’s name were we supposed to carry on travelling?
+I mean, Bridget suffers from Severe Rheumatoid Arthritis.
+I have Fibromyalgia, Asthma and now Heart Failure, so how in god’s name were we supposed to carry on travelling?

 You Can Travel with Heart Failure

-Things are different now and I know I must practice what I preach.
+Things are different now, and I know I must practice what I preach.

 Top 20 Tips for Travelling with Heart Failure

-#1.
-You Know Your Own Body Best
+1. You Know Your Own Body Best

-Don’t travel if you don’t feel 100% able to not only get to your destination but also stay there for the length of your holiday.
+Don’t travel if you don’t feel 100% able to get to your destination and stay there for the length of your holiday.

-#2.
-Plan Every Detail of Your Holiday
+2. Plan Every Detail of Your Holiday

 Heart Failure or not, if you’re travelling with a disability or chronic illness, you should always have a plan.
-Better still, have a written plan including what to do when things go wrong.
+Better still, have a written plan, including what to do when things go wrong.

 I recommend breaking your plan down as follows: